About Alcohol Abuse

 It’s time to look at ideas to reduce the rate of binge drinking on your campus and to promote safe, responsible drinking to students, so if they do decide to partake in alcohol use, they can make smart decisions.

-The SafeColleges Training System includes a variety of Alcohol and Drug Abuse Prevention courses for students, such as Alcohol and Other Drugs, Alcohol and Other Drugs – Sanctions, and Alcohol and Other Drugs (Refresher).
+Vector Solutions offers a variety of Alcohol and Drug Abuse Prevention courses for students.
 These courses educate students on the realities and misconceptions of alcohol and drug use as well as successful strategies for handling dangerous situations related to these substances.
 Each provides extensive, research-backed evidence of the detrimental effects alcohol and other drugs can have, and how social skills and interactions can help reduce harm associated with these substances.
+Below is a list of our courses: